Malory Unit – Everard 24%, Perenco 76% (Op)

 Licences P463 (48/17b) 25%

 Perenco UK took over operatorship of the field in 2007 and the current interests in the Lancelot Field unit are Perenco 98% and Everard Energy 2%.
-Cumulative production from the field as of January 2021 was ca. 200 bcf.
-Production from the field is currently shut in.
+Cumulative production from the field as of November 2024 was ca. 205 bcf gas.
+In September 2019, a leak from the Lancelot subsea isolation valve in the export pipeline led to a prolonged shut-in until a successful intervention was achieved in February 2022.
+Following significant flush production since the wells were brought online in March 2022, the current sales gas production from Lancelot field during the first half of 2023 is between 5 to 7 mmscf/d.

 Perenco (Operator) 75%, Everard 25%

-The decommissioning of the Perenco operated Guinevere Field (Everard Energy 25%) has largely been completed.
+The decommissioning of the Perenco operated Guinevere Field (Everard Energy 25%) has been completed.
 The two platform production wells were plugged and abandoned without the use of drilling rig in early 2017.
-The export pipeline to the Lancelot platform was flushed clean and air-gapped at Lancelot to render the platform hydrocarbon free by December 2017, and the subsequent heavy lift activity to remove and recycle the topsides and jacket were completed during in early 2020.
+The export pipeline to the Lancelot platform was flushed clean and air-gapped at Lancelot to render the platform hydrocarbon free by December 2017, and the subsequent heavy lift activity to remove and recycle the topsides and jacket were completed in early 2020.
 These works were completed on time, under budget and without incident.
-The remaining remedial pipeline decommissioning is planned to be completed in 2021.
+The remaining remedial pipeline and mattress decommissioning works were performed in 2022 and full close out for wells and installations is expected in late 2025.

-The Juliet Field is operated by Neptune Energy and consisted of two subsea wells tied back to the Pickerill A platform.
+The Juliet Field is operated by Ithaca Energy and consisted of two subsea wells tied back to the Pickerill A platform.
 The field ceased production in 2018 and the subsea facilities were flushed clean to Pickerill A and disconnected, completing its hydrocarbon free status.
-All subsea facilities in the Juliet 500m zone were removed in 2019, and the remaining facilities in the vicinity of Pickerill A will be removed in 2022 The two production wells will be abandoned by Neptune as part of a multi-well campaign in 2023.
-The 48/17b-10 Juliet discovery well was plugged and abandoned in 2013.
+All subsea facilities in the Juliet 500m zone were removed in 2019, and the remaining subsea Juliet facilities in the vicinity of the Pickerill A jacket were removed in summer 2022.
+The two Juliet subsea production wells will be abandoned by Ithaca in 2024 as part of a multi-well decommissioning campaign using the Well-Safe Protector.
+The suspended 48/17b-10 Juliet discovery well was previously plugged and abandoned in 2013 as part of a rigless campaign across the SNS.